brighthive/si-social-research-challenge/README.md

 Please follow up with a quick email to engineering@brighthive.io and indicate that you are finished with assignment.

 ## Next Steps:
-BrightHive Strategic Initiatives, Product and Engineering will review your submission and contact you if we wish to continue wish next steps.
+BrightHive Strategic Initiatives, Product and Engineering will review your submission and contact you if we wish to continue with next steps.